-- In a large bowl, which the chickpea flour, baking powder and (optional/adjustable) salt.
+- In a large bowl, which the chickpea flour, baking soda and (optional/adjustable) salt.
 Slowly (so that it does not foam too much) pour in the beer.

 - Gently whisk or stir until just blended.
 Immediately pour batter into prepared baking pan.

 - Bake in the preheated oven for 42 to 45 minutes until golden brown, the top has cracks, and a skewer inserted near the center of the loaf comes out clean.

 - Transfer pan to a cooling rack and cool bread for 15 minutes before removing from pan.